 I turn some bowls to completion while they are still green, without waiting for them to dry.
-Green wood comes from a freshly fallen log, full of sap.
-Unseasoned wood is softer and turns more easily than dry wood, but making wooden bowls with green wood is a messy business.
+Green wood comes from a freshly fallen log, still full of sap.
+This unseasoned wood is softer and turns more easily than dry wood, but making a bowl with green wood is a messy business.
 The sap can drip from the ceiling.
 I put up shower curtains to limit the mess.

 Drying the bowl

 When I have finished the turning, I put the bowl aside to dry.
 Over a few days, the bowl becomes oval or irregular in shape, often with a wavy rim.
 Areas of burr and distorted grain that were smooth may develop a tactile, leathery texture.
 Sometimes cracks appear.
 When the bowl is fully dry it stops moving.
 I can then true up the base so the bowl will stand without rocking, and apply finish.
 The completed bowl may have a very ‘organic’ shape and sometimes an ancient, distressed appearance.
 This appeals to many.
 Others prefer the more formal shape of a twice-turned bowl.
 I like both.

 Countless craftspeople all over the world have made bowls for millennia.
 They worked in ceramic, stone, glass, metal and wood.
 Here is my article on the history of woodturning.
 I work only in wood now, although I have made some small bowls in marble and alabaster.